eadf/toxicblend.rs/README.md

 ![from](img/centerline.png)

-### operation: Voronoi
+### Operation: Voronoi
-Runs the Voronoi sweepline algorithm on 2D points and lines (geometry must be on a plane crossing origin).
+Runs the Voronoi sweep-line algorithm on 2D points and lines (geometry must be on a plane crossing origin).

 ![from](img/voronoi.png)

-### operation: Voxel
+### Operation: Voxel

 ![from](img/voxel.png)